testvidya11/sense-ipython-module/README.md

 ### list_workers

+Returns information on the worker dashboards in the cluster in a list of dicts like those returned by launch_workers.

 ```python
 import sense
 worker_info = sense.list_workers()
 ```

-Returns information on the worker dashboards in the cluster in a list of dicts like those returned by launch_workers.

 ### get_master

+Returns information on the cluster's master dashboard in a dict like the ones returned by launch_workers.

 ```python
 import sense
 master_info = sense.get_master()
 ```

-Returns information on the cluster's master dashboard in a dict like the ones returned by launch_workers.

 ### stop_workers

+Stops worker dashboards.

+Dashboards' numerical IDs are available at key `"id"` in the dicts returned by list_workers and launch_workers.
+The return value is a dict of the same type.

 ```python
 import sense